 The friction applied to the wire equals the difference between cord tensions before and after the process zone.
 It is determined by the cord pre-tension, i.e. the tension on the cord supply side, and the number of loops of cord around the wire when the machine is operated in fixed-number-of-loops mode; or by the cord pre-tension on the cord supply side and tension on the cord take-up side when the machine is operated in friction-controlled mode.
 Friction power on the wire increases linearly with the wire speed.
-This means the friction energy per wire surface unit and thus also efficiency is independent of the wire speed (refer to BE1437 "Essentials of the HELICORD® Process") and can be run at drawing speeds.
+This means the friction energy per wire surface unit and thus also efficiency is independent of the wire speed (refer to BE1437 "Essentials of the HELICORD[®] Process") and can be run at drawing speeds.

-Although for coating only applications, cord and wire are run in the same direction, whereas for cleaning applications, wire and cord are run in opposite directions, cleaning and coating in the same process may be possible, depending on the exact requirements of the application in question.
+For most applications, cord and wire run in opposite directions.
+Cleaning and coating in the same process may be possible, depending on the exact requirements of the application in question.
+In coating-only applications, wire and cord may run in the same direction only on very clean or already enameled wire.

-The HELICORD® process, machines and consumables were developed beginning in 1996 and protected for Boockmann GmbH by patents from 2000 on.
+The HELICORD[®] process, machines and consumables were developed beginning in 1996 and protected for Boockmann GmbH by patents from 2000 on.
 In the following years, it became an industrial standard for a large number and variety of applications and is now in use in over 300 production lines.